 Is performance management the last stop on the road between federal agencies and satisfying the citizens they serve?

 Performance management is all the rage in business administration.
-Unfortunately, the public sector trails the public sector on the topic.
+Unfortunately, the public sector trails the private sector on the topic.
 It’s a collection of strategies for meeting goals effectively and efficiently.
 This transformative practice can apply to individuals, departments and organizations.

 Regrettably, the federal government’s road to pleasing citizens boasts many potholes.
 Many agencies are slow and struggle with providing a strong customer experience (CX).
 These organizations are also grappling with recruiting and retaining talent in an increasingly competitive job market.

 “Despite good intentions, the federal government has become overly bureaucratic and complex for meeting citizens’ needs in the 21st century,” Steve Dobberowsky said during a GovLoop online training.
 Dobberowsky is the Principal Consultant for Talent Management Thought Leadership at Cornerstone OnDemand.
 Cornerstone OnDemand is a cloud-based learning and talent management software provider.

 Dobberowsky said that the federal government has lots to learn from private businesses who use continuous, robust performance management.

 “The public sector doesn’t treat its workers as its biggest asset,” he said.
 “That’s a big differentiator between the public and private sectors.”

 Dr. Tom Tonkin, Cornerstone OnDemand’s Principal, Thought Leadership & Advisory Service, said that bad professional development alienates both public and private sector employees.
 Performance management, he continued, helps businesses and governments alike keep their workers content.

 “The fact that people leave the organization that they leave – regardless of the flavor of the organization – is that they’re not being developed,” Tonkin said.
 “That’s No. 1, top of the charts.”